Please Mr. Please

 "Please Mr. Please" is a song written by Bruce Welch and John Rostill, both members of British pop singer Cliff Richard's backing band, The Shadows.
 Welch had originally recorded the song himself in 1974 with no commercial success.

-In 1975, British-Australian singer Olivia Newton-John recorded and released a version the song as the second and final single from her fifth studio album, Have You Never Been Mellow.
+In 1975, British-Australian singer Olivia Newton-John recorded and released a version of the song as the second and final single from her fifth studio album, Have You Never Been Mellow.

 Song story

 The song begins as an apparent tribute to the jukebox and how one can listen to a lot of great music for a small price.
 But instead of continuing along those lines, the song picks up on how some songs on the jukebox can trigger bad memories.
-This happens when the protagonist—at a tavern with friends, trying to get over a just-broken relationship—sees another customer at the jukebox, trying to play "B-17", which is coded to a song the woman does not want to hear.
+This happens when the protagonist—at a tavern with friends, trying to get over a just-broken relationship—sees another customer at the jukebox, trying to play "B-17," which is coded to a song the woman does not want to hear.

 The song, she cries, was special to the now-broken relationship.
 It now triggers sorrowful memories to the point that she never wants to hear the song again.
 The refrain sees the woman begging the "button-pushin' cowboy" (the ‘Mister’ of the song’s title) not to play the evocative song.